Watershed Assessment Week

 Allen and Sam of Natural Channel Design Engineering Inc. work with trainees and participants.

 The Watershed Restoration campaign at Tó Nizhóní Ání has begun!
 In partnership with Natural Channel Design Engineering Inc., our campaign began phase one of the pilot project in the Tsiyi’ Tó Wash watershed in Hardrock, Arizona.
-Tsiyi’ Tó means “inside the rock there is water.”
+Tsiyi’ Tó means “within the wooded area, there is water.”
 We are excited to begin this work for its importance in rangeland restoration, farmland rewetting, erosion control and aquifer recharge.
 Nestled in the upland mountainous region of Dził Yijiin (Black Mesa), the Tsiyi’ Tó Wash watershed (a tributary to Oraibi Wash) is the ideal proving ground and classroom to display impactful and resourceful nature-based restoration practices.
 A tributary to Oraibi Wash, a contributor to the streamflow of the Lower Colorado River – this work is, now more than ever – needed and necessary.
 Desertification is quickly engulfing our lands; our goal is to bring more moisture back to Black Mesa.

 Training participant Ivan attended the classroom portion of the training.